SprintHive/react-starter/README.md

-# React starter
+# React starter (overlord)

-An example of a react js app configured to deployed with ship.
+An proof of concept with examples of how different user cases could be implemented using event sourcing.

 ## Get Node